 "This is extremely untrue," Dr. Robinson says.
 "The flu vaccine is proven safe in pregnant women."

-What's more, pregnant women are at high risk for the complications of the flu, per the CDC, and the virus could harm the unborn baby, too — fever caused by influenza may be linked to defects in a fetus' brain, spine or spinal cord.
+What's more, people who are pregnant are at high risk for the complications of the flu, per the CDC, and the virus could harm the unborn baby, too — fever caused by influenza may be linked to defects in a fetus' brain, spine or spinal cord.

-But getting vaccinated during pregnancy protects mom and baby, and as a bonus, mom passes antibodies onto the fetus, which carry on protecting the baby after birth as well.
+If you're pregnant, getting vaccinated will protect both you and your baby.
+And, as a bonus, you'll pass antibodies onto the fetus, which carry on protecting the baby after birth as well.

 Myth 8: The Flu Vaccine May Decrease My Chances of Getting COVID-19